Learning Objectives

 A linking verb is a verb that links a subject to the rest of the sentence.
 There isn’t any “real” action happening in the sentence.
 Sentences with linking verbs are similar to math equations.
 The verb acts as an equal sign between the items it links.

 While to be verbs are the most common linking verbs (is, was, were, etc.), there are other linking verbs, as well.
-Here are some illustrations of other common linking verbs:
+Below are some examples of other common linking verbs.

 - Since last summer, Chakir has become a new man.